Waterproofing Your Trail Hiking Backpack

-Hiking rucksack is just another name for hiking backpack.
-Many backpacking backpacks claim to be 100 % waterproof, but due to seams and zippers, there could be leakage.
+A waterproof backpack is most likely not actually waterproof.
+Many hiking backpacks claim to be 100 % waterproof, but due to seams and zippers, there could be leakage.
 As it turns out, a pack that is purchased as totally waterproof is a rare case.
 You really don’t want to carry a soaking wet hiking bag on your back, nor do you want the contents getting saturated.
 You need to be certain that the bag and your necessities inside stay dry if you encounter an unexpected rain storm.
 There are ways you can keep your outdoor backpack clean and dry under any conditions.

 DIY Backpack Waterproofing Method

 Hiking rucksack enthusiasts can try this do-it-yourself method of making their backpack water resistant, and it works rather well.
-The pack should be made of canvas.
+The backpack should be made of canvas.

 You will need: